m925864540/Chatbot/README.md

 ## How to run the program
 - Clone the repository
-- Need to manually modify compat file function cause by python version.
+- Need to manually modify one file function cause by python version.
+Inside \venv\Lib\site-packages\sqlalchemy\util, open the file called compat, change the time_func = time.clock to time_func = time.perf_counter()
--